gautada/spicyuno.fun/Rules.md

 # Official Base Rules for __spicyuno__

+The following rules are our starting point for **spicyuno**.
+Room has been left for you to add new rules for cards that do not have rules defined.
+You can use the [printable rule guide](Rules.pdf) to keep track of your own rules.

 1. Follow the official UNO Rules with the following rules over-riding any conflicts with the official UNO rules.
 2. Playing a "0" card of any color allows the player of the card to switch hands with any other player.
 3. A "2" may be placed on top of a "Draw 2" or a "2" with a draw requirement of the same color.
 This action multiplies any existing draw requirement by two (2) and passes the draw requirement to the next player.